NiranEC77/lab-automation/README.md

 Choose this when you want to get the environment ready while VKS upgrades and ArgoCD deployments are still installing in vCenter.

-- Drops YAML manifests to the Desktop immediately
 - Installs all CLIs & prerequisites
+- Installs and activates supervisor services (VKS upgrade, ArgoCD, ArgoCD Attach) via PowerCLI
 - Configures Zsh + Oh My Zsh
 - Clones and patches the Terraform repo
-- Captures your VCFA API token
+- Automatically generates and stores your VCFA API token
 - Writes `terraform.tfvars` and runs `terraform init`
 - **Stops here** — does NOT run `terraform apply`